ealpizarp/gpu_scraper/README.md

-# Microcenter GPUs scraper
+# Microcenter & TechCrunch scraper

-A very simple web scraper that extracts the currently listed GPUs for sale in Microcenter.
+A very simple web scraper that extracts the currently listed GPUs for sale in Microcenter and the most popular articles in TechCrunch.
 It is implemented in Python and uses the scrapy library.

 ## Installing Scrapy